octaviamd/interactmapper/README.md

-The goal of interactmapper is to make analyzing dimension reduction plots more intuitive and user-friendly, by allowing users to overlay features of interest of the dataset onto the plot via color
+The goal of interactmapper is to make analyzing dimension reduction plots more intuitive and user-friendly, by allowing users to overlay features of interest of the dataset onto the plot via color,

 ## Installation